foliagecp/sdk/tests/leak/README.md

-2. **Statistical drift bound** — over M measured cycles the OLS slope `b` of each heap metric is computed with its standard error. **LEAK ⇔ `b > 3·SE(b)` AND `b > floor` AND the tail slope (second half of the window) `> floor`.** The tail condition separates a real leak — a trend that keeps going — from a one-time STEP to a high-water mark (pools, request-path timers, map capacities crossing a growth threshold mid-window), which a small-M OLS fit would otherwise flag.
+2. **Statistical drift bound** — over M measured cycles the OLS slope `b` of each heap metric is computed with its standard error. **LEAK ⇔ `b > 3·SE(b)` AND `b > floor` AND the tail slope (second half of the window) `> floor`, and the series is NOT better explained as a one-time STEP.** These conditions separate a real leak — a trend that keeps going — from a one-time plateau shift to a high-water mark (pools, request-path timers, map capacities crossing a growth threshold mid-window), which a small-M OLS fit would otherwise flag: an early step flattens the tail, a late one is caught by explicitly fitting the two-plateau step model against the line (the step must fit clearly better AND neither plateau may grow internally).
 Every run also reports the residual bound `b + 3·SE` ("growth is ≤ this per cycle at 3σ") and the detection floor `max(3·SE, floor)` ("a leak slower than this was not detectable in this run") — the honest limits of any